-The old saying that children are like sponges is true; they tend to soak up everything and every influence around them.
-Manners need to be taught, shown, and reinforced by parents and other adults who have authority of them.
+If you're a parent, grandparent, or teacher, you know the old saying that children are like sponges is true; they tend to soak up everything and every influence around them.
+Manners need to be taught, shown, and reinforced by parents and other adults who have the authority of them.

 Charm Schools and Finishing Schools

 If you aren't sure about what is or isn't proper, consider looking into charm schools in your area.
 You might even want to ask if you can go through the program with your child.
-Not only will you learn something, it will be a fun family experience.
+Not only will you learn something, but it will also be a fun family experience.
+If they won't allow parents, you might ask if they offer a similar program for adults so you can reinforce what your children are taught.

 While teaching your children manners, consider what is age appropriate, their ability to follow them, and who they'll be around.
 Older family members will expect something completely different from what their peers will respond to.
 They also need to learn that some of their friends might have bad manners, and it is not okay to follow them.